adhamkhaled312/Simulink-Viewer/README.md

 | Maged Mohamed abdelghaffar | 2001951 |
 | Ali Mahmoud Abdulhalim Mohamed | 2000469 |
 | Ahmed Mohamed Abd El Rehem | 1808471 |
+## Notes to Run the Program
+* You can just download the Run folder and run the program using SimulinkViewer batch file.
+* You can download the java files and run it.